tinygo-org/tinygo/README.md

 It reuses libraries used by the [Go language tools](https://golang.org/pkg/go/) alongside [LLVM](http://llvm.org) to provide an alternative way to compile programs written in the Go programming language.

+> [!IMPORTANT]
+> You can help TinyGo with a financial contribution using OpenCollective.
+Please see https://opencollective.com/tinygo for more information.
+Thank you!

 ## Embedded

 Here is an example program that blinks the built-in LED when run directly on any supported board with onboard LED: